IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ####*Updates to picked elements using these Grasshopper gumballs are live.
 Updates to any dependent calculated geometry will occur even as you manipulate the gumball.*

 In summary, Grasshopper-gumballs appear in Rhino for neither referenced geometry nor calculated geometry.
 Grasshopper-gumballs just appear in Rhino for selected, picked geometry.
 Each picked geometry selected in Grasshopper will display an associated Grasshopper gumball in Rhino.
 Grasshopper gumballs can directly manipulate the picked data via mouse movements.
-Manual picked data edits are possible by right-clicking the geometry collection parameter.
-Choosing the “Manage collection” menu item opens a dialog.
-In the dialog, picked data values become edit-able via a double-click.

 Grasshopper's gumball settings do not govern the Rhino gumballs associated with existing Rhino geometry.
 Likewise, Rhino gumball settings do not affect gumballs associated with picked objects.
 When Rhino has the focus, Rhino gumballs can manipulate existing Rhino geometry objects.
 Rhino gumballs manipulate Rhino data in Rhino.
 The Rhino user interface specifies whether Rhino gumballs should appear while it is active.